ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 ## Common APIs for Common Features

-Functionality that is common across multiple transport protocols SHOULD be accessible through a unified set of API calls.
-An application ought to be able to implement logic for its basic use of transport networking (establishing the transport, and sending and receiving data) once, and expect that implementation to continue to function as the transports change.
+Functionality that is common across multiple transport protocols ought to be accessible through a unified set of API calls.
+An application using a Transport Services API can implement logic for its basic use of transport networking (establishing the transport, and sending and receiving data) once, and expect that implementation to continue to function as the transports change.

-Any Transport Services API is REQUIRED to allow access to the distilled minimal set of features offered by transport protocols {{?I-D.ietf-taps-minset}}.
+As a baseline, any Transport Services API needs to allow access to the distilled minimal set of features offered by transport protocols {{?I-D.ietf-taps-minset}}.

 ## Access to Specialized Features

 There are applications that will need to control fine-grained details of transport protocols to optimize their behavior and ensure compatibility with remote systems.
-A Transport Services system therefore SHOULD also permit more specialized protocol features to be used.
+A Transport Services system therefore ought to also permit more specialized protocol features to be used.
 The interface for these specialized options ought to be exposed differently from the common options to ensure flexibility.

 A specialized feature could be required by an application only when using a specific protocol, and not when using others.
 For example, if an application is using TCP, it could require control over the User Timeout Option for TCP; these options would not take effect for other transport protocols.
 In such cases, the API ought to expose the features in such a way that they take effect when a particular protocol is selected, but do not imply that only that protocol could be used.
 For example, if the API allows an application to specify a preference to use the User Timeout Option, communication would not fail when a protocol such as QUIC is selected.

 Other specialized features, however, could be strictly required by an application and thus constrain the set of protocols that can be used.
 For example, if an application requires support for automatic handover or failover for a connection, only protocol stacks that provide this feature are eligible to be used, e.g., protocol stacks that include a multipath protocol or a protocol that supports connection migration.
-A Transport Services API MUST allow applications to define such requirements and constrain the system's options.
+A Transport Services API needs to allow applications to define such requirements and constrain the system's options.
 Since such options are not part of the core/common features, it will generally be simple for an application to modify its set of constraints and change the set of allowable protocol features without changing the core implementation.

 ## Scope for API and Implementation Definitions

 The Transport Services API is envisioned as the abstract model for a family of APIs that share a common way to expose transport features and encourage flexibility.
 The abstract API definition {{!I-D.ietf-taps-interface}} describes this interface and how it can be exposed to application developers.

 Implementations that provide the Transport Services API {{?I-D.ietf-taps-impl}} will vary due to system-specific support and the needs of the deployment scenario.
 It is expected that all implementations of Transport Services will offer the entire mandatory API.
-All implementations are REQUIRED to offer an API that is sufficient to use the distilled minimal set of features offered by transport protocols {{?I-D.ietf-taps-minset}}, including API support for TCP and UDP transport.
+All implementations are expected to offer an API that is sufficient to use the distilled minimal set of features offered by transport protocols {{?I-D.ietf-taps-minset}}, including API support for TCP and UDP transport.
 However, some features provided by this API will not be functional in certain implementations.
 For example, it is possible that some very constrained devices might not have a full TCP implementation beneath the API.

-To preserve flexibility and compatibility with future protocols, top-level features in the Transport Services API SHOULD avoid referencing particular transport protocols.
+To preserve flexibility and compatibility with future protocols, top-level features in the Transport Services API ought to avoid referencing particular transport protocols.
 The mappings of these API features to specific implementations of each feature is explained in the {{?I-D.ietf-taps-impl}} along with the implications of the feature on existing protocols.
 It is expected that {{!I-D.ietf-taps-interface}} will be updated and supplemented as new protocols and protocol features are developed.

-It is important to note that neither the Transport Services API {{!I-D.ietf-taps-interface}} nor the Implementation document {{?I-D.ietf-taps-impl}} define new protocols or protocol capabilities that affect what is communicated across the network: this implies that a Transport Services system MUST be deployable on only one side of a connection.
+It is important to note that neither the Transport Services API {{!I-D.ietf-taps-interface}} nor the Implementation document {{?I-D.ietf-taps-impl}} define new protocols or protocol capabilities that affect what is communicated across the network.
+Use of a Transport Services system does not require that a peer on the other side of a connection uses the same API or implementation.
 A Transport Services system acting as a connection initiator can communicate with any existing system that implements the transport protocol(s) selected by the Transport Services system.
 Similarly, a Transport Services system acting as a listener can receive connections for any protocol that is supported by the system from existing initiators that implement the protocol, independent of whether the initiator uses Transport Services as well or not.

 # Transport Services Architecture and Concepts {#concepts}